deoxysz/Auto-Epic7-Shop-Refresh/README.md

 # E7ShopRefresher

-## Hello I made this bot for me and some of my friends, but anyone can use it,  I also want to make it an executable to make it easier to people to use it
+## Hello I made this bot for me and some of my friends, but anyone can use it,  I also want to make it an executable to make it easier for people to use it

 **What it does:**
 - It refresh the shop and buy covenants and mystics automatically